Sakurasan/Interesting-Packages/README.md

 - [GoQL](https://github.com/fzerorubigd/goql): A query language, over Go code
 - [GoReleaser](https://github.com/goreleaser/goreleaser): Deliver Go binaries as fast and easily as possible
 - [goreporter](https://github.com/360EntSecGroup-Skylar/goreporter): A Golang tool that does static analysis, unit testing, code review and generate code quality report
+- [gophernotes](https://github.com/gopherdata/gophernotes): The Go kernel for Jupyter notebooks and nteract
 - [gops](https://github.com/google/gops): A tool to list and diagnose Go processes currently running on your system
 - [go-callvis](https://github.com/TrueFurby/go-callvis): Visualize call graph of your Go program using dot format
 - [go-tools](https://github.com/dominikh/go-tools): A collection of tools and libraries for working with Go code